Uncovering The History of Pattyn Products

 Pattyn Products 310 Lamp variation that omits brass rings from the lower section.
 (Carnegie Museum of Art).

-Other Lamps and Lighting
+Other Attributed Lamps

-It's not known how many different lamp models were designed by Pattyn Products but we are continually uncovering evidence that there was indeed a full line-up beyond the few lamps that advertising was found for.
 The table lamp below exhibits hallmarks of both Pattyn Products and Walter von Nessen's design style.
 This lamp's base and "separator neck" are notable for utilizing Micarta (a brand of phenolic resin layered with cloth or paper) and bakelite integrated into horizontal bands similiar to the 310 lamp.
-This model's number and documentation are unknown but it was likely a very early one and thus extremely rare today.
+This model's number and documentation are unknown.

 “Art Deco Machine Age Table Lamp.”
 1stdibs.

-The lamp pictured below features the same style of phenolic composite base as the lamp above and includes the same inset details on the top of the aluminum base.
+The lamp pictured below features the same style of phenolic laminate base as the lamp above and includes the same inset details on the top of the aluminum base.
 Additionally this lamp was purchased by its owner from an estate sale within the vicinity of Pattyn Products' original locations in Detroit.
 The design may be incomplete as the shade and socket were missing when purchased.

 "Detroit Art Deco Lamp."
 (Arondoski).